AC Maintenance: Condenser Coil

 Related AC Articles

-Watch a video and learn about how some HVAC may try to scam you by trying to install a new contactor.
+Watch and learn about how some HVAC companies may try to scam you by trying to install a new contactor.
 Blog content coming soon!

 A thermostat senses the temperature in your home, controlling the AC for YOUR desired temperature.
 Here’s how it’s tested on a maintenance check.